Power of quantum measurement in simulating unphysical operations: Measurement-controlled post-processing

-Compared with physical operations, unphysical maps could lead to a higher sampling overhead in terms of the number of one-shot measurements, or equivalently, the number of input state copies required to achieve the desired accuracy~\cite{Jiang2020, Regula2021a}.
-By Hoeffding's inequality~\cite{hoeffding1994probability}, the number of one-shot measurements $M$ satisfying
+Compared with physical operations, unphysical maps could lead to a higher sampling overhead in terms of the number of one-shot measurements, or equivalently, the number of input state copies required to achieve the desired accuracy.
+While the exact number of shots required could be hard to compute, Hoeffding's inequality offers a convenient upper bound, which has been used to characterize the cost of simulating unphysical maps in previous works~\cite{Jiang2020, Regula2021a}.
+As we show in Appendix~\ref{app:overhead}, by Hoeffding's inequality~\cite{hoeffding1994probability}, the number of one-shot measurements $M$ satisfying